A Complete Guide to Google Search Console

 - Note that DNS changes may take time to apply.
-If Google can’t find the record immediately, wait for few hours to verify again.
+If Google can’t find the record immediately, wait for a few hours to verify it again.

 Depending upon the appearance setting of your service provider, the look may be slightly different.
 You can find an “add’ button to add new record.
 New record adding panel looks like this:

 Option 2: Adding URL Property to to Search Console